 Compare offerings and share your lists with others.

+These are some of the overarching questions we would be asking in this program, while utilizing insights from the theoretical traditions of political economy, environmental justice, feminist theory, and postcolonial theory.
+Case studies of communities at the forefront of thinking about mitigation and transformation strategies will help us to parse out the complexities involved in a just and equitable transition.
 This program will introduce students to academic, policy, and activist communities that engage with climate justice.
-We will take a multidisciplinary, social science approach drawing from various areas of scholarship, including political ecology, global environmental politics, critical development studies, and environmental justice to unpack the complex and multifaceted discourse of climate justice.
-The environmental justice movement and associated scholarly literature will provide the theoretical basis of our explorations as we examine the synergies and contradictions undergirding the different approaches to climate justice.
+We will take a multidisciplinary, social science approach drawing from various areas of scholarship, including feminist political economy, environmental justice, global environmental politics, critical development studies, and political ecology, to unpack the complex and multifaceted discourse of climate justice.
+The environmental justice movement and political economy will provide the theoretical and conceptual basis of our explorations as we examine the synergies and contradictions undergirding the different approaches to climate justice.
 Students will gain a better understanding of inequities in the context of climate change, why they exist, and ways to address them.

 - Hybrid Online Learning - This offering delivers < 25% of its instruction online, rather than via face-to-face contact between you and your instructors.

 $200 for an overnight field trip.

 Class Size: 50

 |2018-04-24||This program is offered to sophomores through seniors (formerly juniors through seniors).|

 |2018-04-24||Fee added ($200).|

 |2018-04-24||Savvina Chowdhury joins the teaching team; description has been updated.|